ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The same considerations apply when serializing a YAML representation graph in a format that does not support reference cycles (see {{int-yaml-and-json}}).

+## YAML streams

+Incremental parsing and processing of a YAML stream can produce partial results and later indicate failure to parse the remainder of the stream;
+to prevent partial processing, implementers might prefer validating all the documents in a stream beforehand.

+Repeated parsing and re-encoding of a YAML stream can result in the addition or removal of document delimiters (e.g. `---` or `...`) as well as the modification of anchor names and other serialization details: this can break signature validation.

 # IANA Considerations

 This specification defines the following new Internet media type {{MEDIATYPE}}.